wortell/AZSentinel/AzSentinel/docs/Get-AzSentinelIncident.md

 Accept wildcard characters: False
 ```

-### -RuleName
+### -IncidentName
-Enter the name of the Hunting rule name
+Enter incident name, this is the same name as the alert rule that triggered the incident

 ```yaml
 Type: String[]